CommonWealthRobotics/BowlerGame/README.md

 Install the binary version first, and run it.
 This installs java and sets up the ~/.bashrc

+Once Binary application runs, then compile and run from source

 ```
 sudo apt install npm
 git clone git@github.com:CommonWealthRobotics/BowlerGame.git